aty13/aty13/README.md

 - 👋 Hi, I’m @aty13
-- 🌱 I’m currently learning Dart\Flutter
+- 🌱 I’m currently learning Java/Spring Boot and Swift/SwiftUI
 - 💞️ I’m looking to collaborate on some real projects

 <!---